corporate governance principles

 Board Access to Senior Managers and Independent Advisors

-Directors shall have complete access to the Company’s executive officers and senior management.
+Directors shall have complete access to the Company’s management.
 It is assumed that Directors will use good judgment to ensure that this contact is not distracting to the business operations of the Company.
 Directors shall have the authority at any time to select, retain and terminate outside advisors as they deem necessary or appropriate to discharge their responsibilities.
 Directors shall also have access to the Company’s advisors.

 Board Interaction with Investors, Press, Customers and Shareholders